sql-formatter-org/sql-formatter/.github/ISSUE_TEMPLATE/script-bug-report.md

 **Usage**

 - How are you calling / using the script?
-(Please provide a code snippet)
+(Please provide a code snippet, if applicable)
 - What SQL language(s) does this apply to?
 - What Node version?
 (If applicable)